National Museum Of Singapore: Ultimate Guide Of Things To See & Do For The Best Time At The Galleries

 Gemmil Fountain

-Tucked away in a courtyard at the National Museum of Singapore is the Gemmill Fountain.
+Tucked away in a courtyard at the Singapore National Museum is the Gemmill Fountain.
 It is Singapore’s oldest public drinking fountain and was donated by banker John Gemmill in 1864.
 Find out more about the Gemmill Fountain.

 Brick Wall in Gallery Theatre